johnbywater/quantdsl/README.md

 At the heart of *Quant DSL* is a set of built-in elements (e.g. *"Market"*, *"Choice"*, *"Wait"*) that encapsulate maths used in finance and trading (i.e. models of market dynamics, the least-squares Monte Carlo approach, time value of money calculations) and which can be composed into executable expressions of value.

 User defined functions are supported, and can be used to generate massive expressions.
 The syntax of *Quant DSL* expressions has been formally defined, and the semantic model is supported with [mathematical proofs](http://www.appropriatesoftware.org/quant/docs/quant-dsl-definition-and-proof.pdf).
-This package is an implementation in Python of the *Quant DSL* syntax and semantics.
+The Python package `quantdsl` is an implementation in Python of the *Quant DSL* syntax and semantics.

-Stable releases are available to [download from the Python Package Index](https://pypi.python.org/pypi/quantdsl). *Quant DSL* has been tested with Python 2.7 on GNU/Linux (Ubuntu 14.04) and on Windows 7 (using PythonXY v2.7.6.1).
+Stable releases of `quantdsl` are available to [download from the Python Package Index](https://pypi.python.org/pypi/quantdsl). `quantdsl` has been tested with Python 2.7 on GNU/Linux (Ubuntu 14.04) and on Windows 7 (using PythonXY v2.7.6.1).
 You may wish to [contribute improvements on GitHub](https://github.com/johnbywater/quantdsl).

 Introduction